-As exspected, the curvature-energy constant $a_R$ is reduced by a factor 3, which results in an absolute contribution to the total binding energy of about $1.7$ MeV for $^{16}$O.
+As expected, the curvature-energy constant $a_R$ is reduced by a factor 3, which results in an absolute contribution to the total binding energy of about $1.7$ MeV for $^{16}$O.

-For light and trans-fermium nuclei we achieve is a significant improvement with the extended FRDMC, compared to the original $FRDM$.
+For light and trans fermium nuclei we achieve a significant improvement with the extended FRDMC, compared to the original FRDM.
 The additional curvature term makes the FRDMC the best model available for the description of ground state masses in the full range of the nuclear table.

 Thus, within both extended models, the FRLDMC and the FRDMC, the existence of a curvature term is supported.
-The coupling strength $\xi$, derived from fits, setting $r_0 = 1.16$ fm and $m_u = 931.5 $ MeV, results as $\xi = 7.8$ from $FRLDMC$ and $\xi = 2.5$ respectively, if $FRDMC$ is used as underlying model.
+The coupling strength $\xi$, derived from fits, setting $r_0 = 1.16$ fm results as $\xi = 7.8$ for FRLDMC and $\xi = 2.5$ for FRDMC respectively.